 Why Traditional Hiring Models Fall Short

 Modern business needs are making traditional recruitment approaches obsolete.
-Companies don't deal very well with conventional hiring methods and face three critical challenges that ended up pushing them toward more innovative solutions.
+Companies struggle with conventional hiring methods and face three critical challenges that push them toward more innovative solutions.

 The ever-changing business world has turned lengthy traditional hiring timelines into a major weakness.